govau/service-manual/content/starting-team/roles/each-role.md

 Depending on the type of service you’re building, you may need a team of designers with a range of different skills (for example, in interaction or user experience design).

 #### Service designer
-The service designer works from the user research to identify how a service could be delivered so that it better meets user needs.
+The service designer works from the user research to think about how a service could be delivered so that it better meets user needs.
 They:

 -  design user-focused services that meet web standards for all users, channels and touchpoints
 -  create a blueprint or map of the proposed service to make sure the key parts are built in from the start